 If we’re going to talk about an employee engagement survey, then we have to discuss employee engagement first.
 There’s no doubt that you’ve heard just how important employee engagement is, whether it was written in an article or spoken about at an HR conference; the importance of employee engagement can’t be ignored.
-In short, employee engagement is the feeling that employees have when they feel valued, connected to the company, and are proud of their work.
+In short, employee engagement is the feeling that employees have when they feel valued, connected to the company and their team, and are proud of their work.

 Why should you measure employee engagement?
 To put it simply, employees will be more productive if they are engaged with their work.
 They’re far more motivated and fulfilled when they’re engaged.
 In fact, according to a report by the Workplace Research Foundation, 38% of engaged employees are more productive.
 Not just that they’re more productive, actually, they are more likely to have above-average productivity!
 Additionally, turnover rates plummet and your employees are more likely to recommend the company as a great place to work.

 Don’t confuse employee engagement with employee satisfaction.
 While the two are similar, they are not the same.
 An engaged employee is likely satisfied but not all satisfied employees are engaged.

 - There is no doubt that when you have effective management, you have more engaged employees.
 In every sense of the word, managers can make or break employee engagement.
 If you have managers who take an interest in their employees and really get to know them, they can boost productivity and revenue.
 By using an employee engagement survey, you’ll be able to understand how effective your managers really are.